okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-oin-app/main/index.md

 1. Update the desired properties in the OIN Wizard.
 1. Click **View testing information** or **Close wizard** to save the modified integration.
 When you save the updated properties, the integration submission status is set to `Draft`.
 1. Go to **Applications** > **Your OIN Integrations** in the Admin Console and confirm that your integration submission is in `Draft` status.
-1. Retest your integration successfully before you submit it again.
+1. Retest your integration before you submit it again.

 ### Update integration considerations

 * If you have an existing SAML SSO integration and you want to update advanced properties that aren't available in the OIN Wizard, contact <oin@okta.com>.

-* When you update an integration that has already been published, be mindful to preserve backwards compatibility for your integration.
+* When you update an integration that is already published, be mindful to preserve backwards compatibility for your integration.
 Older instances of your integration could be in use by Okta customers.

-   If your update introduces a new variables and you are using dynamic URLs, ensure that your test cases cover a variety of scenarios with different possible values for those variables.
+   If your update introduces new variables and you're using dynamic URLs, ensure that your test cases cover a variety of scenarios with different possible values for those variables.
 The newly introduced variables aren't populated for older instances of your integration.
 For example:

    <StackSnippet snippet="backward-compatible-eg" />